 There’s no specific cola brand that works better than others, just check that it has the three ingredients listed above.
 Cola won’t give you the shine of other bathroom cleaners, but it’s great at removing those stubborn limescale deposits.

 Preventing Limescale Build Up

-Once you've got your shower head clean you'll want to keep it that way.
+Once you've got your shower head clean you'll want to keep it that way!
 Here are a few simple steps you can take to prevent limescale building up again.
 Check out our guide for how to descale inside of a tap

 Wipe Down After Every Shower